 State of Oregon Clean Air Act Implementation Plan

-(1) This implementation plan, consisting of Volumes 2 and 3 of the State of Oregon Air Quality Control Program, contains control strategies, rules and standards prepared by DEQ and is adopted as the state implementation plan (SIP) of the State of Oregon pursuant to the federal Clean Air Act, 42 U.S.C.A 7401 to 7671q.
+(1) This implementation plan, consisting of Volumes 2 and 3 of the State of Oregon Air Quality Control Program, contains control strategies, rules and standards prepared by DEQ and is adopted as the State Implementation Plan (SIP) of the State of Oregon pursuant to the FCAA, 42 U.S.C.A 7401 to 7671q.

-(2) Except as provided in section (3), revisions to the SIP will be made pursuant to the Commission’s rulemaking procedures in division 11 of this chapter and any other requirements contained in the SIP and will be submitted to the United States Environmental Protection Agency for approval.
-The State Implementation Plan was last modified by the Commission on October 16, 2013.
+(2) Except as provided in section (3), revisions to the SIP will be made pursuant to the EQC’s rulemaking procedures in division 11 of this chapter and any other requirements contained in the SIP and will be submitted to the EPA for approval.
+The SIP was last modified by the EQC on [INSERT DATE OF EQC ADOPTION OF RULES].

 (3) Notwithstanding any other requirement contained in the SIP, DEQ may:

-(a) Submit to the Environmental Protection Agency any permit condition implementing a rule that is part of the federally-approved SIP as a source-specific SIP revision after DEQ has complied with the public hearings provisions of 40 CFR 51.102 (July 1, 2002); and
+(a) Submit to the EPA any permit condition implementing a rule that is part of the federally-approved SIP as a source-specific SIP revision after DEQ has complied with the public hearings provisions of 40 CFR 51.102; and

-(b) Approve the standards submitted by a regional authority if the regional authority adopts verbatim any standard that the Commission has adopted, and submit the standards to EPA for approval as a SIP revision.
+(b) Approve the standards submitted by LRAPA if LRAPA adopts verbatim any standard that the EQC has adopted, and submit the standards to EPA for approval as a SIP revision.

-NOTE: Revisions to the State of Oregon Clean Air Act Implementation Plan become federally enforceable upon approval by the United States Environmental Protection Agency.
-If any provision of the federally approved Implementation Plan conflicts with any provision adopted by the Commission, DEQ shall enforce the more stringent provision.
+NOTE: Revisions to the State of Oregon Clean Air Act Implementation Plan become federally enforceable upon approval by the EPA.
+If any provision of the federally approved State Implementation Plan conflicts with any provision adopted by the EQC, DEQ must enforce the more stringent provision.